-Rhodiola rosea is also known as the golden root.
+Rhodiola Rosea is also known as the golden root.
 Traditionally known as a plant that is powerful enough to fight viral infections, relieve depression, lose weight, increase energy, even help improve low sex drive as well.

-These herbs, which are commonly found in the mountains of Asia and Russia, are usually sold in dry form and enjoyed as tea.
+These herbs, which are commonly found in the mountains of Asia and Russia, are usually sold in dry form and enjoyed as a tea.
 There is also a supplement.

 Vitamin supplements for dealing with stress are only complementary

 Before taking supplements to deal with stress, you must consult a doctor first.
 The reason, vitamin supplements only function as a complement to help manage stress.
 So, you can’t just rely on supplements to relieve stress.

 You still need to prioritize the adoption of a healthier lifestyle, such as getting enough sleep, exercise, and increasing the intake of nutritious foods, such as vegetables, fruit, nuts, and wheat.
 You also need to learn to practice breathing and control your mind to stay positive when stress occurs.